AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 and then click the "Browse" button on the right.
 From here, select the `aviaryfeather.zip` file included with this document.
 Click on the "Finish" button at the bottom of the dialog.
-A new Android library project called "AviaryFeather" will be created in your current workspace.
+A new Android library project called "Android-Feather" will be created in your current workspace.
 This is the required library project which you must include in your application if you want to use Aviary to manipulate images.